krystyna-Macleod/ecommerce-pattern-library/patterns/forms/README.md

 ---
+forms:
+  desc: |
+      Always should be on white background and add basic button at the end of form.
 email-form:
   width: 400

 form:
   desc: |
-    Always should be on white background and add basic button at the end of form.

   width: 400

 list-form: